Skynetexe/3D-Printed-Wall-E/README.md

 ## Potential upgrades

 A new battery...
 PLEASE!
-The one we have is a _CHUNKY_ **HEAVY** boi, and it is only 3000mAh, and is (~~undisclosed~~) old
+The one we have is a _CHUNKY_ **HEAVY** boi, and it is only 3000mAh and is (~~undisclosed~~) old.

-Circuitry to detect how full the battery is
+Circuitry to detect how full the battery is.

-Camera in the eye, tracks faces of people interacting with Wall-e.
+A Camera in the eye that tracks the faces of people interacting with Wall-E.

-Xbox Kinect for mirroring the arms and head movement of people interacting with Wall-e.
+Xbox Kinect for mirroring the arms and head movement of people interacting with Wall-E.

-Longer cables for head servos, so that they can be cable managed through the neck
+Longer cables for head servos, so that they can be cable managed through the neck.

 ## Links